adamhooper/jourtechno/_posts/2014-12-11-hedging-in-headlines.md

 OpenRefine is great at cleaning and slicing data, but it isn't great at text analysis.
 Let's export it for [Overview](https://www.overviewproject.org).

-Overview can import a CSV file, but it expects certain columns: "body", "title" and "url".
+Overview can import a CSV file, but it expects certain columns: "text", "title" and "url".
 We already have a "url" column, but we're missing the other two.

 1. Click the down-arrow next to `headline`, then "Edit Column" and "Add column based on this column...".
-Enter `body` as the new column name, and click OK.
+Enter `text` as the new column name, and click OK.
 2. Do the same to add a `title` column which also just contains the headline.
 3. Click "Export" and "Comma-separated value".